stadiamaps/stadiamaps-mcp-server-ts/README.md

 to make use of the tools:

 - "What time is it in Tokyo?"
-- "Make me a map showing the walking route from Coffee Duck in Hongdae to the nearest 생활맥주."
+- "Make me a map showing the walking route from Depoo Turg to the Põhjala Tap Room."
 - "Is the Põhjala Tap Room open right now?
 Use Stadia Maps to get this information."
 - "Geocode the addresses in the attached spreadsheet."